 Opinion polls from across Europe, and beyond, have consistently demonstrated that the majority of citizens consider breeding animals for fur unacceptable.
 More than 1,500 retailers have agreed to stop selling real fur and have signed-up to the Fur Free Retailers programme and a whole raft of major fashion brands – including Gucci, Chanel, Moncler, Michael Kors and Prada – are turning their backs on real animal fur and are opting for more sustainable alternatives.

 In the past year alone, France, Italy, Ireland, and Estonia have joined the growing list of EU countries that have introduced legislation to prohibit or phase-out fur production.
-Proposals to ban fur farming are presently also being considered in Bulgaria, Latvia, Poland, and Spain.
+Proposals to ban fur farming are presently also being considered in Romania, Lithuania and Poland.